Grahamheavenrich/Cowbelly-documents/cowbelly-app-privacy-policy.md

 # Cowbelly App Privacy Policy

-Your privacy and security are paramount to us.
-The Cowbelly app is designed to store all your data directly on your device, ensuring that your personal information remains safe and confidential.
+We prioritize the privacy and security of our users.
+The Cowbelly app is intended to exhibit statistical information from the Cowbelly leaderboard API.
+We do not gather any personal data from our users.
+Users' personal preferences are stored on their devices and not transmitted over a network or recorded in any database.
+We take the security of users' data seriously, and we utilize secure network protocols, including SSL (Secure Sockets Layer), to safeguard the transmission of any information between users' devices and our servers.